modelteam-ai/modelteam.ai/README.md

         - This helps us to verify that you own the email address
         - If your git id is different from your email, it will be tagged for manual verification
 - Upload the file(mt_metrics_*****.enc.gz) to your account in [modelteam.ai](https://app.modelteam.ai/jobs)
+- Our AI models will analyze the data and generate a profile for you (<30 minutes)

 ```bash
 # If you are using linux server without GUI, use --cli_mode